 Content > Link > Open URL

-This field will allow you to open the URL introduced in the URL field rather than showing a sub element (submenu / dropdown) when clicking the item.
+This field will allow you to open the URL introduced in the URL field rather than showing a sub element (dropdown menu) when clicking the Menu Item.

-This way you will be able to open a URL on item click and show an element on itm hover.
+This way you will be able to open a URL on Menu Item click and show the sub element on Menu Item hover.

-Keep in mind that this option won’t work on touch screen devices (mobiles, tablets, etc) in order to be able to show the submenu when tapping the item.
+Keep in mind that this option won’t work on touch screen devices (mobile, tablet, etc) in order to be able to show the sub element when tapping the Menu Item.